FrenchMoonlight/guncultures/README.md

-# Proxy variables for three subcultures for U.S. Gun Culture Research
+# Proxy variables for U.S. Gun Culture Research

 ## About
-This repository contains the component data derived from a Principal Component Analysis (PCA) on gun culture in the United States, spanning from 1998 to 2016, segmented by state and year.
-These components are proxies for different dimensions of gun culture and can be utilized in further statistical analyses.
+This repository contains the component data derived from a Principal Component Analysis (PCA) on gun culture related variables in the United States, spanning from 1998 to 2016, segmented by state and year.
+These components are proxies for three different dimensions of gun culture and can be utilized in further statistical analyses.
 These variables are the outputs of the analysis detailed in the following paper: Boine, C., Siegel, M., Ross, C. et al. [What is gun culture?
 Cultural variations and trends across the United States](https://doi.org/10.1057/s41599-020-0520-6).
 Humanit Soc Sci Commun 7, 21 (2020).

 ## Data Description
 The dataset encompasses three components that serve as proxies for distinct aspects of gun culture: